CrayLabs/SmartSim/doc/ensemble.rst

 .. _TS_from_file_ensemble:

 ------------------------------
-Attach a TorchScript from file
+Attach a TorchScript From File
 ------------------------------
 Users can attach TorchScript functions from a file to an ``Ensemble`` and upload them to a colocated or standalone ``Orchestrator``.
 This functionality is supported by the ``Ensemble.add_script``